MFChambers/Sports-Analytics-Portfolio/README.md

 # Sports-Analytics-Portfolio
-My powerpoint presentation of the ERD/Database I designed for Sports Analytcics
+My presentation of the ERD/Database I designed for Sports Analytcics